Hey Kids (Start Here)

 It’s the first sign of the other man’s tattoos that Hermann has seen in days.

 “Whatever,” Newton finishes.
 “Making me spätzle?
-Look, I am endlessly pissing you off, Hermann.
+I’m endlessly pissing you off, Hermann.
 I can tell.”

 It isn’t you, Hermann wants to tell him.
-It’s everything you literally cannot articulate because it torments you so much.
+It’s everything you cannot articulate because it torments you so much.
 It’s what you’ve done to yourself.
-It’s what other people have done to you in search of some surrogate endpoint that might measure your threat to human society.
-It’s the parts of my mind that I can’t control.
-It’s the part of me that might attack you for the anxiety I’m sure you will now never shake.
+It’s what other people have done to you in search of a surrogate endpoint that might correlate with your threat to human society.
+It’s the parts of my mind I can’t control.
+It’s the part of me that might attack you for the anxiety I’m sure you’ll never shake.
 It’s the questions I can’t ask you, it’s the things I can’t tell you, it’s way you stand at windows and bleed there, unprovoked.

-He can’t force any of this beyond the shut gate of his vocal chords.
+He can’t force any of this beyond the shut gate of his throat.

-So instead he reaches over, grabs Newton’s shirtsleeve, and yanks it down to conceal the edge of color at his wrist.
-“You’re terribly shortsighted when it comes to the realm of interpersonal dynamics,” he whispers.
+So instead, Hermann reaches over, grips Newton’s shirtsleeve, and yanks it down to conceal the edge of color at his wrist.
+“You’re terribly shortsighted when it comes to the realm of interpersonal dynamics.”

-“A little bit, yeah,” Newton says, staring at the white cuff of his dress shirt beneath the green of his sweater.
+“A little bit, yeah,” Newton agrees, staring at the white cuff of his dress shirt beneath the green of his sweater.

 Comments